 Therapy dogs receive training for very specific situations.
-Some provide assistance in hospitals, others in schools, and still others provide aid in disaster ridden regions.
+Some provide assistance in hospitals or nursing homes, others in schools.
+Still others provide aid in disaster ridden regions.

 To be a good therapy dog, your Bichon needs to be comfortable meeting unfamiliar people.
-And those people will want to pet and touch your dog, so she will need to be OK with being touched, as well.
+Keep in mind that everyone will want to pet and touch your dog, so she will need to be OK with being touched, as well.

 Therapy Dog Certification Requirements

-If you’re considering putting your Bichon Frise into a therapy dog program, bear in mind that most places that utilize therapy dogs require certification.
+If you’re considering putting your Bichon Frise into a therapy dog program, bear in mind that most places that use therapy dogs require certification.